markmace/yata/README.md

 ![YATA Logo](docs/yata_logo_dark_text.png)

-A todo app that believes today deserves your full attention.
+Yet Another TODO App.

-Built around the simple idea that productivity tools should fade into the background, not demand center stage.
+Built around the simple ideas around focusing most on today and that productivity tools should fade into the background, not demand center stage.
 YATA organizes tasks by days, focuses on the present moment, and lets you move fluidly between what matters now and what might matter tomorrow.

 ## Getting Started